What is the segment analyzer?

 Analyzing a Segment, Adding Segment Filters

-Oracle Service Cloud, Outreach and Feedback, Audiences
+Oracle B2C Service, Outreach and Feedback, Audiences

 When you create an audience for a Outreach mailing you can break that audience into segments, you can then analyze the segment.
 After you create or edit a segment, we recommend that you run the segment analyzer to check the segment’s database queries.
 This allows you to fine-tune your segments to ensure they run as quickly and efficiently as possible.
 The segment analyzer examines your segment and provides suggestions as to how you can improve the segment by removing database tables, adding filters, and making other changes.
 The analyzer also shows you the estimated number of rows the segment’s query may need to access so you know if the segment can run without encountering row limits.